PhillipFine/listening-to-dom-nodes/README.md

 2 captured
 3 captured
 4 captured
-5 bubbled # you won't see this if you refreshed the page 5 captured
+5 bubbled # you won't see this if you refreshed the page  IF YOU HADN'T REFRESHED THE PAGE CONST DIVS COULDN'T BE DEFINED AGAIN
+5 captured
 ```